ids/cluster-builder/README.md

 #### Tectonic CoreOS : Deprecated

 The future of __Tectonic CoreOS__ in the form pre-RedHat does not exist.
-The jury is still out on whether the _OpenShift_ variant is going to be worth all the customizations and quirks of _OpenShift_, which has never been a widely loved K8s platform.
+The jury is still out on whether the _OpenShift_ variant is going to be worth all the customizations and quirks of _OpenShift_.
+It's a lot of extra stuff.
+And __CentOS 7.5__ with `kubeadm` is testing as a solid, stable onpremise K8s.

 There remains two special deployment builds in support of the old __Tectonic CoreOS__: